-Last year’s tornado nearly wiped out the Red-Wood Development Co.
+Last year’s tornado nearly wiped out Red-Wood Development Co.

 That is one reason that turning the keys over Wednesday to the owner of a new home built by the company was a special occasion for both Red-Wood and the buyer, Tara Atherton.

-“This is a very special for us at the company,” owner Rick Schroeder said at an open house and ribbon-cutting ceremony held at 2527 Grand Ave.
+“This is very special for us at the company,” owner Rick Schroeder said at an open house and ribbon-cutting ceremony at 2527 S. Grand Ave.
 “Our company was devastated by the tornado.
 We lost our home office and 90 percent of our properties.”

-In the time since the May 22, 2011, tragedy, Red-Wood has rebuilt three complexes totaling 288 apartments, erected a 120-unit apartment complex at Webb City called The Plaza, built 120 houeses and six duplexes.
+In the time since the May 22, 2011, storm, Red-Wood has rebuilt three complexes totaling 288 apartments, has erected a 120-unit apartment complex at Webb City called The Plaza, and has built 120 houses and six duplexes.